erezsh/reladiff/docs/new-database-driver-guide.rst

     [tool.poetry.extras]
     postgresql = ["psycopg2"]

-Then, users can install the dependencies needed for your database driver, with ``pip install 'data-diff[postgresql]``.
+Then, users can install the dependencies needed for your database driver, with ``pip install 'reladiff[postgresql]``.

-This way, data-diff can support a wide variety of drivers, without requiring our users to install libraries that they won't use.
+This way, reladiff can support a wide variety of drivers, without requiring our users to install libraries that they won't use.

 2. Implement a database module
 ----------------------------